Acadia National Park, Bar Harbor Maine, hotels, motels, inns, cottages, campgrounds, and more...

 Acadia Mountain Trail - Return via fire road

-One of the most popular hiking trails in Acadia National Park offering views of Somes Sound and Southwest Harbor, National Park Rangers often lead hikes up Acadia Mountain as part of their regular summer program.
+One of the most popular hiking trails in the park offering views of Somes Sound and Southwest Harbor, National Park Rangers often lead hikes up Acadia Mountain as part of their regular summer program.
 The steep 700 foot climb can descend to a fire road or continue up St. Sauveur then down to a parking area about 1/2 mile south of the Acadia Mountain parking area (Route 102) - 2.5 miles/4.0 km

 Beehive Trail - Iron rungs on ledges